 We anxiously await your arrival--please do not hesitate to email with any questions or concerns.
 We're here to help you have a stress-free, enjoyable visit to the Tar Heel state.

 Interviews are granted by invitation only after a complete review of application materials submitted to the Electronic Residency Application Service (ERAS).
 Interviews will be conducted on Tuesdays and Wednesdays, with an informal gathering for residents and applicants at a local restaurant on Tuesday night.
-The interview day will begin at 7:30am in the Emergency Medicine Conference Room at UNC.
-The day consists of interviews, a tour of the facilities at the University of North Carolina Hospitals, lunch, and a tour of WakeMed.
-During lunch, you will have the opportunity to meet with emergency medicine residents.
+The interview day will begin at 7:00am in the Emergency Medicine Conference Room at UNC.
+The day consists of interviews, a tour of the facilities at the University of North Carolina Hospitals, lunch, and a virtual tour of WakeMed.
+During lunch, you will have the opportunity to meet with our emergency medicine residents.
 The day should conclude at approximately 3:30 pm.
 If you wish to spend some time in the UNC or WakeMed Emergency Department before or after the interview day, please let us know and we can easily make arrangements.

 How to travel!